 Key conditions treated include:

 - Infective conditions

 - Idiopathic sudden sensorineural hearing loss.

-The Hyperbaric Medicine Unit is a centre of excellence and serves not only as a treatment centre for South Australia, but as the control centre for the Divers Emergency Service telephone which provides support to diving activities in the Pacific and South East Asian regions
+The Hyperbaric Medicine Unit is a centre of excellence and serves as a treatment centre for South Australia, parts of the Northern Territory and Broken Hill region of NSW.

 Outpatient clinics are also run, offering Dive Medicals for recreational, commercial and occupational divers.

 As the HMU is the only hyperbaric medicine unit in the state, referrals come from a variety of sources.

 - Divers Emergency Service – 1800 088 200

 - External non-urgent referrals to the service are generated by specialists, GPs and other health providers by contacting the unit For emergency presentations, patients should be directed to the Emergency Department at the RAH for assessment via SAAS.